Skin care tips for diabetes

 Protect yourself from the elements of nature

-• Keep a bottle of lotion near the sink so you can use it after washing your hands.
+• Keep a bottle of lotion near the sink so you can easily use it after washing your hands.

 Make a skin first aid kit